ckopec-dev/Stem-Cheatsheets/Accounting.md

 - Double entry: every transaction is recorded as debits and credits because every transaction has two sides
   - The debits and credits should always equal

+## A chart of accounts (COA)

+A comprehensive, organized list of all the financial accounts a company uses to record its transactions.
+It acts as the foundation of an accounting system, assigning each financial category, such as assets, liabilities, equity, revenue, and expenses, a unique identifier.